efichot/Dapp-Boilerplate/README.md

 ### Synapsis
 Full speed Ahead for internet 3.0 and Blockchain Interopability.
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+The Dapp-Boilerplate boilerplate integrates uPort and Firebase.
+In other words cloud resources, application permissions and other identity related features can be administrered from the uPort Self-Sovereign Identity Systems and deployed within Google's Firebase (Infrastructure as a Service).

 ```
 git clone https://github.com/efichot/Dapp-Boilerplate